 - 9.1 Like all Councils, Mid Devon is facing an ongoing and very challenging financial future, but with a clearly shaped Corporate Plan which will need to be aligned to available financial resources (which will include a regularly updated Work Force Plan) the District will be well placed to continue delivering a wide spectrum of cost effective services that are valued by its residents. - 9.2 It should also be noted that Management will continue to play a pro-active role in both reducing ongoing service costs and exploring new possibilities to raise additional income. - 9.3 Having a realistic financial plan for the next 4 years will enable the Council to ensure it is allocating its limited financial resources to its key priorities.
-Our updated Corporate Plan setting out our goals/objectives over the next four years must clearly be matched by the financial resources that are available.
-The government's move from a relatively fixed care funding system to a more "payment by results" process has introduced a lot more uncertainty and volatility for the future of our funding streams, which make the medium term financial planning an even more challenging process. - 9.4 Like any strategic plan, the MTFS, has been compiled based upon all available information at a fixed point in time.
-Clearly, as time moves on assumptions will change, Central Government will set new targets, bring in new legislation and adjust funding levels, residents expectations will change, Member priorities will alter and therefore any plans must be flexible enough to cope with major changes.
-As we are still in a period of major financial uncertainty it is imperative that reserve levels are held at a prudent level (£2.2m in the short to medium term) and that Members are provided with regular updates on the financial impact of any variations to what has been previously assumed.
+Our current Corporate Plan sets out our goals/objectives over a four year period and must clearly be matched by the financial resources that are available.
+The Government's move from a relatively fixed core funding system to more of a 'payment by results' process has introduced a lot more uncertainty and volatility for the future of our funding streams, which makes medium term financial planning an even more challenging process.

+9.4 Like any strategic plan, the MTFP has been compiled based upon all available information at a fixed point in time.
+Clearly, as time moves on assumptions will change, central government will set new targets, bring in new legislation and adjust funding levels.
+Residents expectations will change, Member priorities will alter and therefore any plans must be flexible enough to cope with major changes.
+As we are still in a period of major financial uncertainty it is imperative that reserve levels are held at a prudent level (£2.1m in the short to medium term) and that Members are provided with regular updates on the financial impact of any variation to what has been previously assumed.